Alec's free cv / resume, job search, interview and careers advice in association with Bradley CVs

 • Collect specimens to study in the lab.

-• Collect or catalog species.
+• Collect or catalogue species.

 • Write papers and give speeches.